 Adobe Spark’s design features capture visuals and turns them into social graphics, web stories, flyers, and animated videos and more!
-It can be used through a desktop or IOS device.
+It can be used on a desktop or IOS device.

-Animoto: Photos and video can be put together in a professional looking presentation with your own style and music.
+Animoto: Photos and videos can be put together in a professional-looking presentation with your own style and music.
 Customize your photos and videos with text and get ready to present.

 Canva is a tool for creating presentations, resumes, graphic design pages, or editing photos online.
 There is a useful design school section with tutorials, teaching materials and design courses to help users learn more about graphic design.